 Relevant development granted planning permission from the 1st April 2016 will be charged in accordance with the rates set out in the Council’s Adopted Charging Schedule November 2015.

-Please note: These rates are reviewed on 1st April each year in line with the Building Cost Information Service (BCIS) All-In TPI Index (taken at November the previous year).
-The CIL Charges when set at 1st April 2016 together with the subsequent charge rates are set out below:
+Please note: These rates are reviewed on 1st January each year in line with the Building Cost Information Service (BCIS) All-In TPI Index (taken at November the previous year).

 |Development||Residential Higher Band||Residential; Lower Band||Retail Comparison||Retail Convenience|

 |Rate at January 2021 per sqm||£243.96||£182.97||£24.40||£121.98|

 Note 1: The above rates give a good indication of how much CIL will cost but for a precise figure please use the CIL formula below.